pw-software-dev/n8n-workflows-vault/workflows/backup-to-github-on-daily-branch/README.md

 ### Intent

-**Primary Goal**: This workflow captures a screenshot of HTML content and sends it to a printer via an HTTP request.
+**Primary Goal**: This workflow automates the daily backup of workflows to a GitHub repository, creating a new branch for each day.

 **Business Value**: Describe the business value and impact of this workflow